-MISSISSAUGA, ON – Today, Maple Leaf Foods, Inc., (TSX: MFI) announced the release of its 2019 Sustainability Report, outlining the company’s key programs and achievements during the past year, as well as future initiatives and priorities supporting Maple Leaf Foods’ purposeful journey to be the most sustainable protein company on earth.
+MISSISSAUGA, ON – Maple Leaf Foods, Inc., (TSX: MFI), a leading North American producer of high-quality, sustainable meat and plant-based proteins, today announced the release of its 2020 Sustainability Report, highlighting the company’s key initiatives, milestones and accomplishments in 2020 on its journey to become the most sustainable protein company on earth.

-Maple Leaf Foods’ sustainability program is built on four guiding pillars – Better Food, Better Care, Better Communities and Better Planet.
-Highlights from the 2019 report include:
+Sustainability at Maple Leaf Foods encompasses four pillars: Better Food, Better Care, Better Communities and Better Planet.
+Highlights from the 2020 Sustainability Report include:

 To learn more about sustainability at Maple Leaf Foods, visit:

 To learn more about Maple Leaf Foods brands, visit:

 To learn more about Maple Leaf Foods’ carbon offset programs, visit: